MrBlenny/react-flow-chart/README.md

 ### [CodeSandbox Demo](https://codesandbox.io/s/4w46wv71o7)

-This project aims to build a highly customisable, declarative flow chart library.
+This project aims to build a highly customizable, declarative flow chart library.
 Critically, you control the state.
-Pick from Redux, MobX, React or any other state managment library - simply pass in the current state and hook up the callbacks.
+Pick from Redux, MobX, React or any other state management library - simply pass in the current state and hook up the callbacks.

 For example: